erwinvanhunen/erwinvanhunen/README.md

 Office Applications and Services MVP | Microsoft Certified Master SharePoint | CTO @ [Valo Solutions, a Staffbase company](https://www.valosolutions.com)

 ## About me
-Born Dutch, but immigrated Sweden and nationalized as Swedish citizen, I live in the middle of nowhere, surrounded by trees and elks, wild boar and deer.
+Born Dutch, but immigrated Sweden and nationalized as a Swedish citizen, I live in the middle of nowhere, surrounded by trees and elks, wild boar and deer.

 I started my IT career in the early 90's of the previous century.
 One of the first things I did at my new job was to install a Web Server, the one coded at CERN and dive into it.
 I remember my manager at the time asking: "I've heard about this thing called the world-wide-web...
 I have no clue what it is.
 Can you check it out?".
 The rest is history.